hodlin/replicated_log/README.md

 #### GET /list_messages

-Returns a list of messages in sorted order
+Returns a list of messages in sorted order that had been delivered with corresponding write consern

+#### POST /add_secondary

+{
+    "id": 203,
+    "host": "localhost",
+    "port": "5003"
+}

+Adding secondary node to the cluster in run time with specified parameters

+Returns success message

 ### Secondary node
 Secondary nodes are running on localhost's 5001 and 5002 ports and has following interfaces: